diegoherranz/sdcc-examples/pic16/1.blink_led/README.md

 Blink an LED at a 1 Hz frequency.

 ### Hardware for this example
- - Reset input pin must be connected to VDD.
+ - MCLR input pin must be connected to VDD.
  - An LED must be connected to pin RC0.
 LED anode must be connected to the pin through a ~1k ohm resistor and the LED cathode must be connected to GND.

 ### Notes